evayde/disable-junk-food/readme.md

 - To run the server: `npm run dev`
 - The client is currently seperate and can be run with `npm start`
 - The main idea was to connect the client later with the express server
+- We wanted that a colleage can host a live cooking session and share it to his colleagues
+  - You can share the current recipe that you are cooking using the ChefKoch API or other cooking apis
-  - Use WebRTC to host a lunch break
+  - Use WebRTC to host a video-stream with voice chat or alternatively implement a connection to Zoom etc.
   - Cook for your colleagues / and have a conversation
   - Eat together and have fun@Work!